Getting involved in golf for the first time may seem daunting especially as everyone involved seems to be sometimes speaking a different language.

 I’m joking of course, but golf terminology for beginners is something that needs to be learned to avoid confusion and enjoy the game.

 So I thought this article would help with the basics.
+Once you understand the terminology your confidence will grow and you can move on to perfecting your golf swing.

 In This Article